-Wordfest™ is a not-for-profit organization that brings readers and writers together to experience the power of story through accessible and engaging programming in Calgary, Banff and the Bow Valley.
+Wordfest™ is a not-for-profit organization that brings readers and writers together to experience the power of story through accessible and engaging programming in Calgary and the Bow Valley.

-Wordfest hosts year-round literary events in Calgary, Banff and Bow Valley featuring the world’s best writers.
-Over 850 writers have presented at these events over the past 19 years.
+Wordfest hosts year-round literary events featuring the world’s best writers.
+Over 900 writers have presented at these events over the past 19 years.
 Festival authors have included Margaret Atwood, Douglas Coupland, John Irving, Chuck Palahniuk, Richard Ford, Alexander McCall Smith and David Suzuki.

 The Festival: October 13-18, 2015

 Wordfest’s main event is a literary festival that features upwards of 70 writers from the local, national and international stage.
-The Festival has approximately 60 separate events and attracts an audience of over 15,000.
-Festival events take place across Calgary and in Banff through founding production partner, The Banff Centre.
+The Festival has approximately 70 separate events across Calgary and attracts an audience of over 15,000.

 Our programming is accessible, engaging and promotes a love of reading and a curiosity about the writing life.
 Events include poetry and spoken word performances, current event panels, publishing industry workshops, art installations, youth and multilingual programming, in-school performances and featured events with the biggest and brightest stars of the book scene.

 Wordfest Youth is a popular youth and education program that brings students together with authors to stimulate literacy and encourage a love of reading and writing.
 As part of its commitment to youth literacy, Wordfest also created the Book Buddies program, which subsidizes literary events for high-needs and at-risk youth.
 Wordfest supports accessibility and engagement for readers of all ages.